mauriciopoppe/blog/site/content/notes/mathematics/calculus/derivative.md

 \end{equation}
 $$</div>

-$x$ in the last equation is the abscissa of the next approximation of one of the roots of $x$, if we run the algorithm above a few times with an acceptable initial guess then we'll obtain a better approximation of one of the roots of $f(x)$
+$x$ in the last equation is the abscissa of the next approximation of one of the roots of $f(x)$.
+If we run the algorithm above a few times with an acceptable initial guess, then we'll obtain a better approximation of one of the roots of $f(x)$.

 <div id="newton-raphson"></div>
 <div class="tw-text-center tw-mb-4">
   <button id="run-newton-raphson" class="tw-inline-block tw-p-2 tw-rounded-md tw-border-2 tw-border-primary">Approximate with Newton-Raphson</button>
 </div>

-#### Finding the square root of a number
+#### Finding the Square Root of a Number

-Let's say that we want to find the square root of a number $n$, this is equivalent to finding the solution to
+Let's say that we want to find the square root of a number $n$.
+This is equivalent to finding the solution to:

 <div>$$
 x^2 = n
 $$</div>

-The function to use is then
+The function to use is then:

 <div>$$
 f(x) = x^2 - n
 $$</div>

-whose derivative is
+whose derivative is:

 <div>$$
 f'(x) = 2x
 $$</div>

-Substituting in $\eqref{newton-raphson}$
+Substituting in $\\eqref{newton-raphson}$:

 <div>$$
 \begin{align*}